- What is Contentful?

-Contentful has its main offices in Berlin, Germany and San Francisco, California.
+Contentful has its main offices in Berlin, Germany, Denver, Colorado and San Francisco, California.
 We therefore follow the strict German and European data protection rules (General Data Protection Regulation, GDPR) as well as the California Consumer Privacy Act (CCPA).
-We apply the same strict policies and practices throughout our organization, be it Berlin or our San Francisco office or a remote worker.
+We apply the same strict policies and practices throughout our organization, be it Berlin or Denver or our San Francisco offices or a remote worker.

 First off, it’s important to understand that Contentful provides infrastructure and services for its customers to manage their content that they specifically wish to publish.
 As such, the content is typically non-sensitive editorial content that customers want to publish, and have the right to publish, and it doesn’t usually contain personal data.

 So what kind of personal data does Contentful process?

 Your content that you upload to and manage on the Contentful platform and services may contain personal data, such as images of people.
 We do not know because we do not monitor your content, nor do we access your content unless you ask us to, for example to provide technical customer support.
 Our services will process your content for you and serve the content via application programming interfaces (APIs) and Content Delivery Network (CDNs) to your web, mobile and other applications for your end users to enjoy.

 If you are using the Contentful web app to manage your content, Contentful requires the user’s name, email address and web app password and logs the IP address of the web app user.
 These are necessary pieces of information that are required for Contentful to provide the service, authenticate users and protect the service and your content.

 That’s it.
 We process very limited personal data, all for purposes of providing and securing the service and your content.
 We do not track or profile end users via our service.
 Nor do we monitor or access your content unless you ask us to, for example to provide technical customer support.
 We simply provide content infrastructure to enable you to deliver and manage content in your applications.

 Where is customer content and customer personal data stored?